FAHNES: Feature-aware (Hyper)graph Generation via Next-Scale Prediction

 Conclusion

-This work marks a foundational step toward hierarchical generation of featured (hyper)graphs.
-Future research will aim to improve the framework’s robustness against perturbations and prediction errors to better handle the challenges inherent to discrete topology generation.
+This work marks a foundational step toward hierarchical generation of featured graphs and hypergraphs.
+Future research will aim to improve the framework’s robustness against perturbations and prediction errors.

 When using our work, please cite our paper: